Mera Peak Climbing

 Meals and Accommodations:

-While in Kathmandu and any other cities, your accommodation is at tourist standard hotels ( Attached Bath, A/C, 24 hours running hot/cold shower) similar of 2 to 3-star standard hotel. and while in trek, your accommodation is at Mt.
+While in Kathmandu and any other cities, your accommodation is at tourist standard hotels ( Attached Bath, A/C, 24 hours running hot/cold shower) similar of 2 to 3-star standard hotel. and while in the trek, your accommodation is at Mt.
 Lodge and local tea houses, they are clean and comfortable.

 While Mera Peak Climbing Excursion, below the group of 2, there would be tea House/ Mt.
-Lodge accommodation during trekking up to Khare then onward climbing is with tented camp.
+Lodge accommodation during trekking up to Khare then onward climbing is with a tented camp.
 Above 3 or more than 3 peoples in a group, your entire accommodation is on tented camp throughout the trip

 Our entire accommodation/ tented camp is at twin share unless stated but single supplement accommodation is also available on personal request at the additional cost of US$- 250.

-In city, only breakfast is included on the offered trip itinerary but while in trek full board of meals is included (Breakfast, Lunch & Dinner, and Tea- Coffee).
+In the city, only breakfast is included on the offered trip itinerary but while in trek full board of meals is included (Breakfast, Lunch & Dinner, and Tea- Coffee).
 We provide you food from the local tea- house/ Mt.
 Lodge from en route.
-Breakfast and dinner is to be provided from the same tea- house/ guest house we would overnight but lunch would be en route in between.
+Breakfast and dinner are to be provided from the same tea- house/ guest house we would overnight but lunch would be en route in between.

 Foods provided depend on the availability of the Mt. lodges we would be staying but in general, you can have Nepalese foods (Dal Bhat), Tibetan fried bread, various soups, Momo’s (steamed dumplings), potatoes, pasta and even a version of pizza!
-So, overall you have a different choice of food on trek.
+So, overall you have a different choice of food on the trek.

 While in Climbing Excursion, you would be provided a freshly cooked hygienic food from our cook who would accompany your climbing days.
-During climbing, we do also provide you boiled drinking water-3 lts each person/ per day.
+During climbing, we do also provide you boiled drinking water-3 lbs each person/ per day.

 (Upgrade hotel to 4 stars or 5 stars is possible in Kathmandu, please write us if you interested)